Last fortnight, Khatabook closed a $60MM round, on the tailwinds of accelerated digitization due to everyone hunkering down in their homes.

 Audio Version: Behind the Scenes with AJVC

-On request from the community for an audio version, we have done a behind the scenes format.
-This was done with Abhinav, Abhinay, Mazin, Raj, Raghav and Aviral.
+On request from the community for an audio version, we have done a behind the scenes format with the writers and host Mazin

 Tune in below: